 Application Timeline:

-• Finalists submitted to membership vote — Mid-November to Late-November
+• Finalists submitted to membership vote — November 1 to November 15

-The REALTORS® Community Foundation Board of Directors oversees the fundraising and community service projects of the REALTOR® Outreach Committee, sets an annual budget for the Matching Gift Program, and administers its annual Grant Program (learn more about these programs under “How to Help”).
+The REALTORS® Community Foundation Board of Directors oversees program fundraising, sets an annual budget for the Matching Gift Program, and administers its annual Grant Program (learn more about these programs under “How to Help”).

 Want to serve on the Foundation Board?
 Find out more information on how to apply.